evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/stdtypes.rst

       True

    .. versionchanged:: 3.3
-      One-dimensional memoryviews can now be sliced.
       One-dimensional memoryviews with formats 'B', 'b' or 'c' are now hashable.

    .. versionchanged:: 3.4
       memoryview is now registered automatically with
       :class:`collections.abc.Sequence`

-   .. versionchanged:: 3.5
-      memoryviews can now be indexed with tuple of integers.

    :class:`memoryview` has several methods: